-Texas Animal Health Commission (TAHC): TAHC distributed livestock focused publications addressing carcass disposal guidance, state, and federal resources, and AgriLife supply point information.
-The total number of estimated reported animal losses to date is: 7,350.
+Texas Animal Health Commission (TAHC): The total number of estimated reported animal losses to date is: 7,350.
 See the TAHC Natural Disasters webpage for updated information and resources for the 2024 Texas Panhandle Wildfires.

 Texas Commission on Environmental Quality (TCEQ): TCEQ has staff available to provide technical assistance on debris and waste management operations and to respond to any air/water/waste issues including drinking water and wastewater or emergency response.